Module tf.core.files

 def annotateDir(app, tool):

-"""Return the input and output directories for a specific annotation tool.
+"""Return the input and output and report directories for a specific annotation tool.

 * The input directory is located next to the TF data of the corpus